toastmaker/lectures/README.md

-# Some random lectures I gave on Muni
+# Some random lectures I givee a Muni